lokstory/dependency-injection-go/README.md

 ### Generation

-It will generated below files:
+It will generate below files:
 * digo package in the root path of project
 * digo.go in every packages which needs to inject dependencies